George Hirst: Success against Australia

 Although both were invited, neither Hirst nor Rhodes toured Australia in the winter of 1901–02 with Archie MacLaren's team, as the Yorkshire committee wanted both players to be well rested before the new season.
 Hirst was statistically less successful in 1902, but he nevertheless returned to the Test team.
 The summer was very wet, resulting in many rain-affected pitches, known as sticky wickets, which favoured slower bowlers and made batting difficult.
 Hirst scored 1,413 runs in the season, at an average of 31.11 with two centuries.
 He took fewer wickets than the previous year, partly as he was often used for a few overs early in an innings by Yorkshire before giving way to slow bowlers Rhodes and Schofield Haigh, who topped the national first-class bowling averages for the season.
 In total, Hirst took 83 wickets at an average of 20.33.

 During the summer of 1902, Australia toured England, playing five Test matches; Hirst made an impact on the series.
 Around the time of the first Test, the tourists endured a dispiriting spell of poor form and illness.
 In the first Test, England scored 376 for nine wickets.
 Hirst scored 48 and Wisden described his partnership with Johnny Tyldesley of 94 in 80 minutes as the turning point of the innings.
 In reply, Hirst and Rhodes bowled out Australia for 36 in conditions that the umpires considered reasonable to bat in.
 Wisden described the two Yorkshiremen as bowling very well.
 Hirst had figures of three for 15 and Rhodes returned seven for 17.
 However C. B. Fry, who played for England in the match, believed Hirst to be the more difficult to play and that while Rhodes bowled well, the Australian batsmen got themselves out as they "hurried to the other end and tried to hit Rhodes, without success.
 Well as Rhodes bowled, it was Hirst who was responsible for the debacle.
 This is the best instance I know of the bowler at the other end getting wickets for his colleague."
-The England side for this match was later described by some critics as the greatest England team in history.
+England for this match was later described by some critics as the greatest England team in history.
 Rain prevented the match from being completed and saved Australia from almost certain defeat.
 The Australian team's next game was against Yorkshire.
 Hirst took four for 35 in the tourist's first innings, but in a low-scoring game, Yorkshire were behind after the first innings.
 After Australia had reached 20 for three wickets in their second innings, Hirst bowled Victor Trumper with what Hirst believed was the best delivery of his life and the tourists last wickets fell quickly.
 The team were bowled out for 23, of which Hirst took five wickets for nine runs as he made the ball swing.
 Yorkshire lost five wickets in scoring the 48 runs they required to win.